£649.00 based on 2 people sharing a Twin/Double Room

 - Connect with some of the delights of Herriot Country in the northern reaches of the Dales.

-- Sumptuous accommodation at 4* Cedar Court Hotel in the centre of Harrogate overlooking The Stray parkland and a short walk to the town’s many attractions.
+- Relax in 4* accommodation - staying in Cedar Court Hotel in the centre of Harrogate overlooking The Stray parkland just a short walk to the town’s many attractions.

 Sounds like the perfect cycling tour?Book now!